-Emily has released seven studio albums, her most recent album release ‘Songs For Christmas’ (released Dec 16) featured several original songs, one of which; ‘Find Hope’, was selected as part of the BBC Radio 2 official December playlist.
+Emily has released eight studio albums, most recently ‘Songs For Christmas’ (2016).
+Her original song ‘Find Hope’, was selected as part of the BBC Radio 2 official December playlist.
 From humble beginnings in a rural farm shop her annual Christmas tour is now in its sixth year and selling out theatres across the UK.

-Emily has performed and recorded with many musical greats from the Scottish folk scene and beyond including Barbara Dickson, Richard Thompson, Eddi Reader, Jerry Douglas and Beth Nielsen Chapman.
+Emily has performed and recorded with many musical greats from the folk scene and beyond including Barbara Dickson, Richard Thompson, Eddi Reader, Jerry Douglas and Beth Nielsen Chapman.
 She was a guest singer on the Transatlantic Sessions’ live tour in 2013, alongside Mary Chapin Carpenter, Teddy Thompson and Aoife O’Donovan.

 Television appearances include BBC Four’s Transatlantic Sessions, BBC One’s Songs of Praise, BBC Scotland’s Hogmanay Live and BBC Ulster’s ‘Santer’.

-From village halls in the back of beyond to some of the world’s finest concert halls, Emily has toured all over the world.
-Along the way she has graced the stages of Edinburgh’s Fringe Festival, Cambridge Folk Festival all the way down to the National Folk Festival in Australia, via Europe, Russia, Japan, North America and New Zealand.
+From rural village halls to grand concert halls, Emily has toured all over the world.
+Along the way she has graced the stages of Edinburgh’s Fringe Festival, Cambridge Folk Festival, Tonder Festival, Edmonton Folk Festival the National Folk Festival in Australia, via Europe, Russia, Japan, North America and New Zealand.

 “The sincerity in Emily’s singing is simply entrancing” R2 *****

 “Virtually every number was a highlight” The Scotsman **** (Live Review, Queen’s Hall, Edinburgh)

 “Bursting with joy and talent” The Telegraph ****